p4lang/gsoc/2025/ideas_list.md

   - Preferred: CMake, Bazel, [P4C](https://github.com/p4lang/p4c)
 - Discussion thread: TBD

+**Alternative qualification task**
+- Currently, the type checking function, [InferAndCheckTypes](https://github.com/p4lang/p4-constraints/blob/bbab7db20b0ec5517b14ee6775f5e71d44d48d38/p4_constraints/backend/type_checker.h#L40C1-L42C50), explicitly fails when called on an already type-checked expression.
+Ideally, this behavior should be idempotent; causing no change to an already type-checked expression, but also not causing an error.
+- Create an PR under https://github.com/p4lang/p4-constraints with the fix.

+This would allow us to use it to ensure that expression were properly typed and had certain types.

 **Project description**

 [p4-constraints](https://github.com/p4lang/p4-constraints) is a useful extension of the P4 programming language that is currently architected as a standalone library separate from the P4 compiler, P4C.